-The link below includes the end of year Program Evaluation Survey to determine the effectiveness of the FY16 Park Elementary School (PES) Title I Schoolwide Program.
-Surveys were distributed to administrators, teachers, paraprofessionals and tutors in PES the week of May 9, 2016.
+The end of year Title I Program Evaluation Survey will be used to determine the effectiveness of the FY16 Park Elementary School (PES) Title I Schoolwide/School Improvement Program.
+Surveys were distributed to administrators, teachers, paraprofessionals and tutors in PES during the week of May 9, 2016.